Continuing Education Activity

 - High degree AV block

-A metabolic cart is used to accurately measure the variables of metabolic gas exchange.
+A metabolic cart is used to measure the variables of metabolic gas exchange accurately.
 To interpret the values accurately, adhering to the calibration standards and quality assurance procedures is essential.
 There may be slight differences in calibration techniques as there are a variety of metabolic carts available.
-Following the instructions provided by the manufacturer, in conjunction with the recommendation that is described in detail in the AHA scientific statement by Balady et al. is vital.
+Following the instructions provided by the manufacturer, in conjunction with the recommendation that is described in detail in the AHA scientific statement by Balady et al., is vital.

 Additionally, emergency equipment should be readily available.
-This includes:
+This equipment includes:

-- Ambu bag & mask appropriate for age
+- Ambu bag and mask appropriate for the age

 - Oxygen hook up